TLC: Northern's Technology Program

 - Although electronic documents are encouraged, networked printers are installed in various campus locations for hard copy documents.

-- Continuing students who pre-register for the following fall are able to use the computer through the summer at no additional charge.
+- Continuing students who pre-register for the following fall are able to use the mobile device through the summer at no additional charge.

 What To Expect

-A variety of computer setup and training options will be available.
-There will also be computer accessories available from the NMU Bookstore.
-The NMU Bookstore offers inexpensive printers, drives for backup and storage, bags and cabling to support the computer.
+A variety of mobile device setup and training options will be available.
+There will also be accessories available from the NMU Bookstore.
+The NMU Bookstore offers inexpensive printers, drives for backup and storage, bags and cabling to support the mobile device.